TonyJosephD/Clustering_NBA_player_roles/README.md

 ## Data Cleaning

 In an attempt to use a players draft number, I need to change this into a numerical type.
 In order to do so, the 'Undrafted' players have to be dealt with.
 I find the highest drafted number to be '60' and assign all the undrafted players a value of '65'.
 I didnt want to skew the scale drastically, but I wanted to padd their assigned 'draft number' further from the standard one position away to account for them not being in the draft at all.
 During this process, I found there was a player with a draft number of '0'.
-Since it is not possible for a player to be drafted with a #0 pick, I recoded all palyers with a draft number of 0 to also be 65 and represetn 'Undrafted'.
+Since it is not possible for a player to be drafted with a #0 pick, I recoded all palyers with a draft number of 0 to also be 65 and represent 'Undrafted'.
 This method is repeated for 'Draft Round' and with 2 being the highest draft round, '3' was used for the undrafted players.

 ## Feature Engineering